 Ignite becomes fully operational from disk upon a cluster startup or restarts without requiring a preload or a warm-up the memory tier.

-- Multi-tiered storage - Ignite treats disk as an active storage layer allowing to cache a subset of the data in memory and query both in-memory and disk-only records with SQL and all other available APIs.
+Ignite treats disk as an active storage layer, allowing it to cache a subset of the data in memory and query both in-memory and disk-only records with SQL and all other available APIs.

 Enable you to request, join, and group distributed datasets.

 Execute logic close to the data, thus eliminating expensive data shuffling over the network.